 People celebrate the last day by singing, playing cards, playing deusi (Cultural Program during Tihar) in local communities and also lighten up the sky with firecrackers.
 The house owner blessed Deusi Team with blessing, money, and goods in return.

-Yampanchak – Tihar Festival in Nepali
+Yampanchak – Tihar in Nepali

 The other name of the Tihar festival is Yamapanchak.
 Here “Yama” means the god of death and “Panchak” means five.
 So, the festival is celebrated for five days worshipping crow, dog, cow, ox, etc.